+Abstract.
 European soils and their status is a matter of concern that has entered the policy arena and the objective to restore soil health is part of the Soil strategy to 2030.
-The aim of this study is to explore the integration of the concept of soil health and the provision of soil ecosystem services by conducting i) a content analysis of EU policies and ii) a scoping review on policy instruments for soil governance.
+Aim of this study is to explore the integration of the concept of soil health and the provision of soil ecosystem service by conducting i) a content analysis of EU policies and ii) a scoping review of literature over policy instruments for soil governance.
 Results show a focus on soil fertility, mainly soil organic matter, while services such as conservation of biodiversity or cultural heritage still appear underrepresented.
-The findings are reinforced by a gap in literature, which provides little evidence of policy instruments contributing to soil health.
-A more coordinated effort among policy sectors is required to prioritize soil health in the EU; invesitgating the role of market-based instruments could complement the gaps in public policies.
+Findings are reinforced by the gap in literature, providing little evidence of policy instruments contributing to soil health.
+A more coordinated effort among policy sectors is required to prioritize soil health in the EU; invesitgating the role of market-based instruments could complement what public policies are lacking.